 In his table talk, Coleridge noted that all men (…) are born either Platonists or Aristotelians.
 There are similarly, in all times and places, definite types of temperament displaying consistency of conformation.
-The literary or artistic expression of such temperaments has properly the same validity as has the philosophizing of the Idealist and the Realist.
+The literary or artistic expression of such temperaments has properly the same validity as has the philosophizing of the Idealist and the Realist.1

 This was a topic — that “there are (…), in all times and places, definite types of temperament displaying consistency of conformation” — which McLuhan would develop at length ten years later in his 1943 Cambridge Ph.D. thesis on Thomas Nashe.
-In it he would characterize the three fundamental types of temperament as dialectic, rhetoric and grammar from the classical trivium and describe the “ancient quarrel” they enact “in all times and places”.1
+In it he would characterize three fundamental types of temperament as dialectic, rhetoric and grammar from the classical trivium and describe the “ancient quarrel” they enact “in all times and places”.2

 I wish merely to introduce myself as one of the products of some of the leanest years of the Manitoba English Department.
-The last year was somewhat relieved by the presence of Dr. Wheeler2, but I had directed my energies to philosophy, and did my best work for Professor Lodge.
+The last year was somewhat relieved by the presence of Dr. Wheeler3, but I had directed my energies to philosophy, and did my best work for Professor Lodge.
 (Letters 79)

-For the rest of his life McLuhan would gnaw away at the question of temperaments — aka media3 — which he located as much in “artistic expression” as in “the philosophizing of the Idealist and the Realist”.
+For the rest of his life McLuhan would gnaw away at the question of temperaments — aka media4 — which he located as much in “artistic expression” as in “the philosophizing of the Idealist and the Realist”.

-In the fall of 1934, beginning his two years in Cambridge, McLuhan encountered closely comparable views to those set out in his Meredith thesis in the work of I.A.
+In the fall of 1934, beginning his two years in Cambridge, McLuhan encountered closely comparable views to those he would later set out in his Meredith thesis in the work of I.A.
 Richards.
 Richards’ Coleridge on Imagination was published that same year.
 In it, Richards cited John Stuart Mill from his 1840 essay on Coleridge:

 Whoever could master the principles and combine the methods of both [Bentham and Coleridge] would possess the entire English philosophy of his age.
 Coleridge used to say that everyone is born either a Platonist or an Aristotelian: it may similarly be affirmed that every Englishman of the present day is by implication either a Benthamite or a Coleridgean; [that he or she] holds views of human affairs which can only be proved true on the principles either of Bentham or of Coleridge.